 Canva Content Planner is a useful social media management tool for small to medium-sized teams looking to simplify their content planning process.
 Teams can gather and schedule their visual content instantly.

-13. Content Snare: website planning tool for gathering content
+13. Content Snare: content planning software for gathering content

 Content Snare is a content marketing tool that helps teams gather content and documents.
 That’s it.
 But when you are a marketing agency or a team with many stakeholders, it’s a game changer.